Esoterical/voron_canbus/troubleshooting/timer_too_close.md

 This error tends to be a "catch all" for a bunch of different causes.
 It can often be caused by the Pi itself getting overloaded (or overheating and throttling), or the mcu in question (toolhead/mainboard/whatever) also getting overloaded.
 Or a different thing entirely.

+You can find more info about it in [this Klipper discourse post](https://klipper.discourse.group/t/timer-too-close/6634)

 Some things to check:

 ## Pi CPU load